UniPiTechnology/evok/README.md

 # EVOK - the UniPi API

-EVOK is the primary Web API for [NEURON] and [UniPi 1.1] devices.
+EVOK is the primary Web-services API for [NEURON], [AXON] and [UniPi 1.1] devices.
 It provides a RESTful interface over HTTP, a JSON-RPC interface, a WebSocket interface a SOAP interface and a bulk JSON interface to UniPi devices.

 Evok is still in active development, so any testing, feedback and contributions are very much welcome and appreciated.